ggasoftware/indigo/doc/source/indigo/examples/installation.rst

 Python
 ------

-On Debian starting from Wheezy and Ubuntu starting from 12.10 you can install stable version of Indigo API with the following-command:
+On Debian starting from Wheezy and Ubuntu starting from 12.10 you can install stable version of Indigo SDK with the following-command:

 ::